| |

 For example, when you eat beans with rice, such as is often found in Mexican cuisine, you are obtaining a complete protein.
 The beans and rice complement each other, in that each has some of the essential amino acids and when eaten together, they provide all of the essential amino acids.

-Eat protein from a variety of sources
+Eat plant proteins from a variety of sources

 It is now generally accepted by scientists that it is not necessary to eat these complementary proteins at the same meal.
 However, vegetarians do need to eat a varied diet of high quality plant foods in order to get enough of the amino acids your body needs to have a good supply of complete proteins.